-Research postgraduate applicants mainly apply online or there is a word application form.
-Some miscellaneous visitors may need to complete different forms.
-Admissions are handled by relevant Schools and offers are made by the Postgraduate Research and Operations office.
+Postgraduate researcher (PGR) applicants apply online.
+Applications are handled by relevant Graduates Schools and offers are made by the Postgraduate Research and Operations

 How do applicants apply?

-Postgraduate applicants can apply online where they are able to track their application at each stage of the process.
+PGR applicants can apply online, where they are able to track their application at each stage of the process.

 What makes a complete application?

-As well as a fully completed application form, the following supporting information will usually be needed before a decision can be made on an application:
+As well as a fully completed application form, the following supporting information is needed before a decision can be made on an application:

-- Either a brief description of the general research area in which an applicants is interested, or a specific research proposal or specific project depending on the School or programme (including Centre for Doctoral Training programmes)
+- Either a brief description of the general research area of interest or a research proposal

 What happens after applications are made?

 Once an applicant has submitted their application, they receive an automated acknowledgement email.
-This email will include a reminder of an applicants login ID and PIN which they will need to re-enter the online admission pages to track their application.
-Once an application has been submitted applicants will be able to login and track its progress at anytime.
+This email will include a reminder of the applicants login ID and PIN, which they will need to re-enter the online admission pages to track their application.
+Once an application has been submitted, the applicant can login and track its progress at any time.